directus-labs/guest-authoring/directus-solidstart/index.md

 Through this guide, you have set up a SolidStart project, created a Directus helper, and used it to query data.
 You have used a singleton collection for global metadata, dynamically created pages, as well as blog listing and post pages.

 If you want to change what is user-accessible, consider setting up more restrictive roles and accessing only valid data at build-time.
+Additionally, it may be useful to create an `.env` file and store the URL there in case you use different projects for production, development, etc. Otherwise it is not a private value, access is managed through the Directus dashboard.